bogadrian/gatsby-final/src/posts/a -new-blog-post.md

 # To be written!

-A new blog post here soon!
+A new blog post here soon! ssssssss